5 Health Benefits of Dark Chocolate and How to Choose the Best One

 Just remember that eating too much of anything can be detrimental to your health.
 Moderation is key!

-What to look when choosing a chocolate
+What should you look for when choosing a chocolate?

 - Look for products containing at least 70% cocoa.
 The higher the percentage, the more bitter (and less sweet) it will taste, but the healthier it is.